UNC-Libraries/boxctron/README.md

 This project is intended for use performing pre-ingest processing of image files using machine learning techniques.

 # Installation
-For local development, this project is using pipenv, so that will need to be installed:
+For local development, this project is using pipenv:

 https://pipenv.pypa.io/en/latest/install/#installing-pipenv

-And then the dependencies will need to be installed:
+Dependencies are installed using:
 ```
 pipenv install
 ```